pacoispaco/microbirding/README.md

 # README file for the Microbirding SthlmBetong app

-The idea for the Microbirding SthlmBetong app is to provide birders in Stockholm with an web app for:
+The idea for the Microbirding SthlmBetong app is to provide birders in Stockholm with an web app for getting bird observations from Artportalens API and:

   * Keeping track of bird observations done within the central parts of Stockholm.
   * Keeping tack of year and total lists for individual birders for that area, as well as keeping a total list of all birds seen in the area.